Taking Care of Sterling Silver

 Moonstone is a soft stone and thus, requires special care which we will provide some recommendations.
 You should not have your Moonstone jewelry on whenever you are engaged in strenuous activities such as lifting heavy objects or cleaning the house.
 It is highly reactive to cleaning products, and if it is exposed to too much heat, your Moonstone jewelry may scratch or worse, break.
 The best way to store Moonstone jewelry is in a jewelry box that has multiple compartments so that you can keep each piece of jewelry separate from one another.

-Cleaning Methods: You can clean Moonstone jewelry with either gin or warm soapy water.
-Soak the jewelry in warm soapy water for up to 5 minutes then wipe with a soft cloth.
+Cleaning Methods: You can clean Moonstone jewelry with dish wash liquid and warm water solution.
+Soak the jewelry in this water solution for up to 5 minutes then wipe with a soft cloth.
 Do not clean moonstone with steam cleaners or ultrasonic cleaners.

 Rules for Wearing Labradorite